 Every year, we find our applicants asking a number of questions, from the application itself to the actual Award Ceremony.
 We've put together a list of those questions we hear most often, along with our usual answers.
 Our list is by no means comprehensive, so if you don't see your concerns addressed below, please don't hesitate to call or e-mail us.

 What is an Illinois Sustainability Award?

-The Governor's Award is given to companies and organizations that implement techniques or technologies that reduce or eliminate pollutants, toxicity and other environmental impacts, including the amount of and/or toxicity of pollutants that would have otherwise been released into the environment.
+The Sustainability Award is given to companies and organizations that implement techniques or technologies that reduce or eliminate pollutants, toxicity and other environmental impacts, including the amount of and/or toxicity of pollutants that would have otherwise been released into the environment.
 Sustainability includes processes such as raw material and solvent substitution, preventive maintenance programs, beneficial reuse of by-products, waste reduction and recycling, employee engagement efforts, and comprehensive environmental management systems or governing policies.
-Any sustainable activity, program or technology your organization has implemented prior to December 31, 2013, can be included in your application.
+Any sustainable activity, program or technology your organization has implemented prior to December 31 of the application year can be included in your application.

 What is the Honorable Mention Awards?